 Of course, you and your husband or partner may be feeling terribly down too.
 I really get that, and unfortunately it's to be expected.
 However, if you're becoming really depressed, I'd love you to do something about that sooner rather than later.
 Otherwise it's going to be so much harder for you all and the situation is already difficult enough.

 Have a look at the HypnosisDownloads depression treatments.
-They're a great way to get you on the road to recovery.
+They're a really gentle way to get you on the road to recovery.

 Your children are likely to worry about who they're going to live with, and may feel in a double bind - not wanting to let either one of you down.
 Of course much depends on how old they are, with teenagers being the most likely to be assertive about who they want to live with.